rlwhitcomb/utilities/README.md

 - Need something to check proper license, copyright, etc. in all files

 ### Shell invoker
-- Figure out how to do the %~dp0 thing to find the matching directory for the .jar file on OS X and Linux
 - Option to "boiler" to create this thing (along with the path/class)
 - Figure out a location to put these wrapper scripts (in "bat" folder? or root? or along with the Java source?)
-- And then figure out how to collect them to put into the UTILITIES_HOME folder along with the .jar file

 ### Boilerplate program
 - Name should be "boiler"